kiwiploetze/TwitchIntegrator/README.md

 This mod integrates your Twitch viewers to your Cities: Skylines game.
 It retrieves the current viewer list of your channel when a game is started/loaded and stores them to an internal list from which the names will be generated.
-Additionally you can provide som suffixes for the names which will be picked randomly.
+Additionally you can provide some suffixes for the names which will be picked randomly.
 The internal list of viewers will be periodically updated (which means new viewers will be appended) unless configured otherwise.

+Only tested on Win10!

 ##Config file location##
 ###Windows###